 Premium content like eBooks, white papers and webinars will get many clicks from visitors who are genuinely interested in your business and possibly your product.
 These are the best visitors to get contact information from and engage further to make sales.
 This is why your company should always keep a gate to your website’s premium content.

 Give old content a new twist

-Another tactic you can use to generate B2B leads is to repurpose old content.
+Another tactic you can use for B2B lead generation is to repurpose old content.
 Normally as part of the content life cycle, content is created, used, and left up as a testament to the business’ historical work.
 However, this does not have to be the end of that content’s life cycle, especially if it got a good response from the target audience.

 Whenever you are creating new content, it is not easy to know how that content will perform.
 However, you will have a reference point for how you expect that content to perform with old content.
 A campaign that generated many page visits and lead conversions could be repurposed and used to generate even new leads and create new visits and speak to new demographics.

 For example, a long interview or video posted to the website can be cut up into short-form videos and posted as multiple shorts highlighting certain takeaways to different demographics.
 This will make each short video speak to a specific demographic efficiently because they will not have to watch the entire video to watch the most relevant part.
 Furthermore, the short videos, in general, would appeal to younger and busier demographics that do not have much time to watch long videos.